jhackett1/jhackett1.github.io/_posts/2017-03-03-ugly-lies-the-bone.markdown

 It eventually becomes clear to Jess that despite its initial appeal, the virtual world has its limits.
 The well-meaning doctor who administers the therapy is remains unseen apart from her voice, perhaps hinting at the lack of any genuine human connection to be found in it.

+It's clear to the audience from the outset that the virtual world is incomplete, so it doesn't come as much of a surprise to us when Jess catches on.

 *Ugly Lies the Bone* fizzles away without any firm conclusion or catharsis.
 What message are we to take away from it?